Skip to main content

 Arch Linux

-This section provides details of how to quickly install easifem library and run some sample programs (with default options).
+This section provides instructions on how to quickly install the easifem library and run some sample programs using the default options.

 Following steps are performed in this section.